bbauska/JS-Basics-Unlock/README.md

 can depend on factors like the complexity of inheritance required, performance considerations, and personal or team preferences.

-JavaScript\'s prototypal inheritance model introduces flexibility and less verbosity compared to classical models.
+JavaScript&#39;s prototypal inheritance model introduces flexibility and less verbosity compared to classical models.
 By fully understanding and leveraging prototypes, developers can implement powerful and effcient inheritance structures.